uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

         - both of the above
         - include parent ID
         - include child name\*
+2. Upon success: user receives a JSON array where each element of the array is a JSON object containing the sample fields.
+Each sample will contain the child device ID and parent ID.

 #### Details

+- Filters are given in the query string.
 - FOR NOW: filters will be a simple AND, but it could be extended to allow arbitrary nesting of logical expressions (up to a limit).
-- The samples will be given in a JSON array where each element of the array is a JSON object containing the sample fields.
-Each sample will contain the child device ID and parent ID.
+  Maybe by having just one query parameter with special syntax like those of search engines.
 - TODO: Maybe the results should be returned in "pages" (AKA "pagination").
-- TODO: Maybe allow sorting the results (by a given field?).
-- TODO: Maybe we should instead ONLY allow filter fields in the query string?
+- Automatically sort results by date.

 \* NOTE: The clients want child names anonymised on backend or encrypted (they said "hashed" but the way they used it implied